 Gualtieri added that Pinellas detectives have been in close contact with the rape victim from Indian Rocks Beach.

 “It’s something that you never get over,” the sheriff said.
 “It’s something that you live with, and as a victim of a crime you certainly want to see justice and see someone punished for what they did.”

-- Weather forecast: Summer sunshine and summer warmth today
+- Weather forecast: Showers, and cool breezes today